by John Rubens

 August 3, 2017, Bullhead City, AZ, River Valley Senior Center of August 2, 2017 Bingo Wednesday night.

 Liz, Don and I played 31 beforehand.
-Liz pointed out my lucky penny after sharing her coffee with me during the Bingo intermission.
+Liz pointed out my lucky penny after sharing her coffee during the Bingo break.
 I didn’t pick it up at first, but when she passed behind behind me a second time seeing the penny still on the floor, I asked her, “Do you want it?” and picked it up to show her.

 “Is it heads?” she asked.